-You love your job, the boss is great and your co-workers have become close friends.
+You’re happy in your job, the boss is great and your co-workers have become close friends.
 But the gloss can wear off even the most rewarding role if you’re not being paid what you’re worth.

-The problem is that asking the boss for a pay rise is never easy.
+The problem is that asking your boss for a pay rise is never easy.
 If they say yes, they will have to justify it further up the chain of command.
 If they say no, there’s a risk of seeing your commitment falter, which can lead to reduced productivity.
-That’s why it’s so important for you to state a strong case to show you deserve a fatter pay packet.
+That’s why it’s so important for you to state a strong case to show you deserve a worth pay packet.

 Here are five steps to help you get a pay rise: